ikolith/citatel/docs/_drafts/2022-09-26-saltycasting.md

 **New Scores, New Mechanics, New Friends, New Me, New You**

 This is a mess.
-It was written for the Salt Mines and ended up in Talaje.
+It was written for the Salt Mines setting which no longer exists and it ended up in Talaje.

 ## HYLIC and PSYCHIC

 Two new stats are introduced in Talaje, specifically in the tunnels of the End.
 These are HYLIC and PSYCHIC.
 PSYCHIC is used for channeling and accessing powers beyond oneself.
-It used for fine manipulation of complex things far away.
+It's used for fine manipulation of complex things far away.
 PSYCHIC is the main score for mist related magic.
 HYLIC is for exerting control over the immediate, the physical, and the self.
 HYLIC allows you to efficiently and effectively manipulate SALT, primarily to augment physical abilities.
 It roughly maps to a force of will, embeddedness with the physical world and one's own body.
-It's not very clear to describe, or, apparently, ascribe a SCORE to.
 If you are using an external resource and shaping yourself or the world through yourself, it is HYLIC.
 HYLIC for SALT.
 PSYCHIC for MIST.

 ## Salt

 "Salt" comes in two forms.
 The first is the alchemically active pure SALT found deep in the earth or in the End (this is used as a magical resource, so to avoid confusion it's typically written in all caps, "SALT").
 The second is any adulterated form of the first, including the sort of salt used in cooking.
 Alchemical SALT can be transformed into a much larger amount of conventional salt, or it might be used to fuel some spell.
 SALT is the main currency in the underground.
 SALT is measured in "flakes" denoted as "f".
 1 full unit of SALT used in casting is equivalent in mass to 100f.
-You can use SALT to buy and sell, a pickaxe might cost 40f.
+A pickaxe might cost 40f.
 SALT when used as a casting resource is like POISON or BLEED, it's a status effect tracked by tokens.
-The main mechanical use of SALT is to enhance physical abilities.
 SALT naturally wears off at the rate of 1 SALT per hour.
 Having SALT equal to or greater than 6 + HYLIC at the beginning of your turn causes you to take 20 damage.

 ### Casting, but Salty